kujukuju/KodaJai/README.md

 }

 // TODO shaders will have a map of texture names to locations, models will have a list of textures with names, and it will auto bind model textures correctly based on name

+// TODO have to be sure children don't have shader values that correspond to pass texture names

 // pipeline
 add_renderable :: (pipeline: *Pipeline, renderable: *Renderable); // implement